vpn-wiki/setup-ipsec-vpn/docs/advanced-usage.md

 ## Split tunneling

-With split tunneling, VPN clients will only send traffic for a specific destination subnet through the VPN tunnel.
+With split tunneling, VPN clients will only send traffic for specific destination subnet(s) through the VPN tunnel.
 Other traffic will NOT go through the VPN tunnel.
 This allows you to gain secure access to a network through your VPN, without routing all your client's traffic through the VPN.
 Split tunneling has some limitations, and is not supported by all VPN clients.

 Advanced users can optionally enable split tunneling for the [IPsec/XAuth ("Cisco IPsec")](clients-xauth.md) and/or [IKEv2](ikev2-howto.md) modes.
 Expand for details.
 IPsec/L2TP mode does not support this feature (except on Windows, see below).